 The first expenses you should consider cutting back on are luxuries, like dining out or entertainment.
 For instance, if you currently eat out three times a week, you could cut it down to one while also looking for ways to eat out for less.
 Similarly, you can trim your entertainment budget by finding cheaper concert tickets or renting movies instead of going to the theater.
 Other ways to stop sneaky budget busters include:

-- Looking for a cheaper cell phone plan
+- Looking for a cheaper cell phone plan through a provider like Mint Mobile.

 - Finding cheaper alternatives to cable TV, such as streaming services or using Sling TV.